Hertswood academy image 19

 How are socialist ideas conveyed in this play?
 (An Inspector Calls)

-Exploring Shakespeare’s Tragedies (Macbeth context)
+Whatare Shakespeare’s Tragedies?
+(Macbeth context)

 Year 10 GCSE